Oprelvekin (Neumega®, IL-11)

-Oprelvekin can, in rare cases, cause a eye problems.
+- Eye Problems: Oprelvekin can, in rare cases, cause eye problems.
 These include papilledema (a swelling of the optic nerve), which can cause changes in your eyesight, such as blurry vision and vision loss.
 Optic neuropathy has also been reported, which is a loss of the blood supply to the optic nerve.
 This results in a loss of vision, which can happen quite rapidly.
-Some patient’s eyes get red or they have bleeding in the eye.
-If you develop any changes in your vision, let your healthcare team know right away
+Your eye may get red or you may have bleeding in the eye.
+If you develop any changes in your vision, let your healthcare team know right away.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.